// blog/productivity/

 Inconsistent shift key usage: left shift for characters on the right half of the keyboard, right shift for the left half.
 Most beginners use only one shift key, which forces awkward hand positions for common letter combinations.

 Forgetting number row and punctuation: most typing tests include punctuation and numbers.
-Developers and data entry workers who type numbers frequently should practice the top row specifically - it is commonly neglected in typing practice.
+Developers and data entry workers who type numbers frequently should practice the top row on its own, since it is commonly neglected.

 Check your character-level accuracy with the character counter when analyzing writing samples to understand which character types you encounter most in your actual work, then focus your practice accordingly.